awoldemichael/Rwanda/high-level-msgs.md

 # Intro
 ## 2 sentence intro: why do we care?
 What's the overall point/context?
+#### Why does our analysis matter to the Rwanda Mission?
+#### How can the results from our analysis influence future investment decisions or current assessements of the portfolio?
+#### Outcomes are geographically hetergenous -- geography matters and should be explicity accounted for when making investment decisions.

 ---

 ## High-level findings
 1. Geography matters.
-  * Patterns in malnutrition and fertility cross across administrative borders and livelihood zones.
+  * Patterns in malnutrition and fertility vary across administrative borders and livelihood zones.
-  * Improvements in malnutrition between 2010 and 2014/2015 are not equal across the country.
+  * Improvements in malnutrition between 2010 and 2014/2015 were not equal across the country.
-  * The northwest corner of Rwanda has significantly higher malnutrition, [lower contraception use].
+  * The northwest corner of Rwanda has significantly higher malnutrition, [lower contraception use] even after accounting for commanalities across space.
   ![NW map]({{site.baseurl}}/img/nw-rwnada.png)
 2. Basic needs to prevent stunting are being met, but more work is needed.
   * Improved sanitation and water access increased markedly in the past five years.
+  * What can explain the differences in malnutrition outcomes in the Northwest Volcanic zone compared to the Lake Kivu Coffee Zone?
-3. Fertility and Modern Contraceptive Use are virtually unaffected by wealth.
+3. Fertility and Modern Contraceptive Use (geographic conclusion).
+  * Education is strongly associated with MCU
+  * Religion matters -- Protestant households are much less likely to use MCU relative to similar Catholic Households.
+  * Wealth does not appear to influence the MCU decision

 ## Background + motivation
 * Though Rwanda has had dramatic economic growth in the past 25 years, chronic child malnutrition remains high across the country, affecting <mark>nearly 40% of children under 5</mark>.
 Why aren't economic improvements being translated as quickly to improvements in stunting?